zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-sea-sp23.md

 - **Location:**  TBA
 - **Dates:** 01/09/2022 – 04/14/2022
 - **Administration platform:** All questions, discussion or notes will be only posted via [Campuswire](https://campuswire.com/){:target="\_blank"}.
 See sign up link on Canvas.
-- **Guideline**: Please see the post [How to ask a good question](https://stackoverflow.com/help/how-to-ask) before posting any questions or discussions.
 - **HW submission:** [Canvas](https://canvas.northeastern.edu/){:target="\_blank"}
 - **Course notes:** [Notes](https://zhenyuanlu.com/r-comput-viz/){:target="\_blank"}
 - **Teaching style:** [There’s no speed limit](https://sive.rs/kimo){:target="\_blank"}.
+- **Guidelines**:
+  - Please see the post [How to ask a good question](https://stackoverflow.com/help/how-to-ask) before posting any questions or discussions.
+  - How to properly cite references in you HWs [Purdue OWL Research and Citation Resources](https://owl.purdue.edu/owl/research_and_citation/resources.html).

 ***